lerra/lezg.in/content/posts/fridge-cam-with-home-assistant-and-machine-learning/index.en.md

 ---
-title: "Privacy first fridge camera empowered with machine learning so I know what to get during grocery shopping"
+title: "The privacy first fridge camera that will help you know what is in the fridge during your grocery shopping"
-date: 2021-12-19T16:29:01+08:00
+date: 2022-01-11T6:29:01+08:00
-lastmod: 2021-12-19T21:29:01+08:00
+lastmod: 2022-01-11T11:29:01+08:00
-description: "The result of this privacy first smart home article will explain how to get the feature to see what is in your fridge while you are doing your grocery shopping with open source solution.
-Most important, with a high Wife Acceptance Factor."
+description: "This privacy first smart home article will explain how to get the open source feature to see what is in your fridge while you are doing your grocery shopping.
+Most important, with a high Wife Acceptance Factor.
+Is it useful?
+Cind off.
+Is it cool?
+Yes.
+Is it easy to implement?
+Yes.
+Does it have an \"app\"?
+Yes."
 resources:
 - name: "featured-image"
   src: "featured-image.jpg"

 page:
     theme: "wide"